-HUD requires the PHA to terminate assistance for certain actions and inactions of the family and when the family no longer requires assistance due to increases in family income.
-HUD permits the PHA to terminate assistance for certain other actions or inactions of the family.
-In addition, a family may decide to withdraw from the program and terminate their HCV assistance at any time by notifying the PHA.
+HUD requires the PHA to terminate assistance for certain offenses actions and inactions of the family and when the family no longer requires assistance due to increases in family income.
+HUD permits the PHA to terminate assistance for certain other actions family members take or fail to takeor inactions of the family.
+In addition, a family may decide to stop receivingwithdraw from the program and terminate their HCV assistance at any time by notifying the PHA.